-Six-step approach
+Seven-step approach

-STEP 1: CONDUCT A SITUATION ANALYSIS
+STEP 1: CONDUCT A SITUATIONAL ANALYSIS

 This analysis should consider the three core components – mobilizing, testing and linking – that compose a successful model of HIV testing.
 See Annex 1